crisweber2600/animated-guide/README.md

 6. Review coverage results in the generated `TestResults` directory.
 7. Try `dotnet run --project DupScan.Cli` to see duplicate detection in action.
 8. Customize provider roots and enable linking with `--link` and `--parallel` flags.
+9. Explore the new linking scenarios under `DupScan.Tests/Features` to see provider specific behavior.
+10. Maintain coverage above 80% to meet the repository guidelines.

 ## Duplicate Detection
 The core library exposes `FileItem` and `DuplicateGroup` models.
 The